KUM-Kiel/6d6gui/README.md

 ## Installation Instruction

 1. Make sure you've installed the latest [Node Release](https://nodejs.org/en)
-2. Download the latest Release of 6d6gui.
+2. Download the latest release of 6d6gui.
-3. Go into the main folder.
+3. Go into the main folder of 6d6gui.
 4. Run `npm install`.
 5. Run the `createApp.sh` **bash**-script.
 6. The script will install the correct version for the type of system you're running.